National Disability Insurance Scheme: Scheme costs

-Scott Morrison announced in January 2017 that the Productivity Commission would be conducting an independent review of the NDIS.
-A Victorian man who lives at Moriac won a court case against the NDIS for only agreeing to fund 75% of his transport costs to Geelong for his work and "NDIS-supported activities".
+In January 2017, Scott Morrison announced that the Productivity Commission would be conducting an independent review of the NDIS.
+In March 2017, a Victorian man who lives at Moriac won a court case against the NDIS, for only agreeing to fund 75% of his transport costs to Geelong for his work and "NDIS-supported activities".

 The emphasis of the NDIS has been noted to stem from the 2011 productivity commission report that began it.

-An 0.5% increase to the Medicare levy was proposed after the 2017 budget, but in April 2018 this was scrapped, as the government had found "other sources of revenue".
+An 0.5% increase to the Medicare levy was proposed after the 2017 budget.
+In April 2018, this was scrapped, as the government had found "other sources of revenue".
 Disability groups have urged the government to provide greater clarity.
-In 2018 the Morrison Government set up a Drought Future Fund for farmers using $3.9 billion "repurposed" from the NDIS.
+In 2018, the Morrison government set up a Drought Future Fund for farmers using $3.9 billion "repurposed" from the NDIS.

 The NDIS provides funding to modify homes as per the needs of any disable person so they safely access it and move around comfortably in areas they frequently use.
 The NDIA also finance fair and appropriate supports related to or incidental to home modifications in some cases.

 A 2021 report by independent think tank Per Capita estimated that for every dollar spent on the NDIS, there was a return of investment of $2.25.
 The NDIS is the second most expensive government program in Australia, after the aged pension.

+The NDIS cost 29.3 billion in 2021–22, 33.9 billion in 2022–23, and 38.0 billion in 2023–24.
+It is forecast to cost 41.4 billion in 2024–25 and 44.6 billion in 2025–26.

+In 2024, the Australian government actuary suggested that the NDIS may cost as much as 125 billion per year by 2034 and the growth rate was 23% to 2023.

-Staffing
+Staffing and workforce

-The Productivity Commission reported that some areas had less than 40% of the number of disability services employees needed to cope with demand for NDIS services.
+In 2017, the Productivity Commission reported that some areas had less than 40% of the number of disability services employees needed to cope with demand for NDIS services.
 The NDIA spent over $180 million on consultants and contractors between July 2016 and October 2017, which Jenny Macklin argues is due to the NDIA operating under a staffing cap.
 Disability support workers only identified negative aspects to the NDIS on the quality of jobs in interviews with UNSW.
-The Albanese government will remove the staffing cap.
+In 2022, the Albanese government planned to remove the staffing cap.